DistriMind/DM-A-SQLConnector/README.md

 ## Usage

-Here is a minimal example of an Android Activity implemented in Java with SQLDroid.
+Here is a minimal example of an Android Activity implemented in Java with DM-A-SQLConnector.

 ```java
 import java.sql.DriverManager;